The New Moon

-"Then Solomon offered burnt offerings unto Yahuwah on the altar of Yahuwah, which he had built before the porch, even after a certain rate every day, offering according to the commandment of Moses, on the sabbaths, and on the new moons, and on the solemn feasts, three times in the year, even in the feast of unleavened bread, and in the feast of weeks, and in the feast of tabernacles" (2 Chronicles 8:12-13).
+"Then Solomon offered burnt offerings unto Yahuwah on the altar of Yahuwah, which he had built before the porch, even after a certain rate every day, offering according to the commandment of Moses, on the Sabbaths, and on the new moons, and on the solemn feasts, three times in the year, even in the feast of unleavened bread, and in the feast of weeks, and in the feast of tabernacles" (2 Chronicles 8:12-13, emphasis added).

 "He appointed also the king’s portion of his substance for the burnt offerings, to wit, for the morning and evening burnt offerings, and the burnt offerings for the Sabbaths, and for the new moons, and for the set feasts, as it is written in the law of Yahuwah" (2 Chronicles 31:3).

 "And for the continual showbread, and for the burnt offerings morning and evening, on the Sabbaths, and on the new moons, and on the solemn feasts of Yahuwah our Elohim.
-This is an ordinance for ever to Israel" (2 Chronicles 2:4).
+This is an ordinance for ever to Israel" (2 Chronicles 2:4, emphasis added).

-"And to offer all burnt sacrifices unto Yahuwah in the sabbaths, in the new moons, and on the set feasts by number, according to the order commanded unto them, continually before Yahuwah" (1 Chronicles 23:31).
+"And to offer all burnt sacrifices unto Yahuwah in the Sabbaths, in the new moons, and on the set feasts by number, according to the order commanded unto them, continually before Yahuwah" (1 Chronicles 23:31, emphasis added).

 When it comes to what most Christians do in observing what is found in the Bible, I find most use the smorgasbord method.
 They think that they have the right to pick and choose what they will follow.
 But Yahushua had a different take on it.
 "Man shall not live by bread alone, but by every word that proceeds out of the mouth of Elohim" (Matthew 4:4, emphasis added).
 He was quoting what had been written in Deuteronomy 8:3.